Concerns about an early years service

 What will the Early Years Inspectorate do with concerns that are submitted?

 Concerns received by the Early Years Inspectorate which relate to the operation of an early years service, will be reviewed and assessed for the risk associated with the concern to determine if they relate to the health, welfare and safety of children and if they fall within the remit of the Early Years Services Regulations (2016).
-The level of intervention and action taken including the focus and timing of inspections, will correlate to the level of assessed risk and its potential adverse impact on children.
-The person providing the information will be advised that feedback/the outcome of the Early years inspectorate will not be given, however all inspections undertaken in response to the concern will be published in due course.

-Where concerns fall within the remit of the Early Years Services Regulations (2016), the Early Years Inspectorate will ask the early years service to prepare a response to the concern received which may include an investigation report and outcomes of the service’s investigation, risk assessment and any other actions taken to address the concern.
+Where concerns fall within the remit of the Early Years Services Regulations (2016), the Early Years Inspectorate will ask the early years service to prepare a response to the concern received which may include a report and outcomes of the service’s investigation, risk assessment and any other actions taken to address the concern.
 The Early Years Inspectorate will have oversight of how the service manages this process.

 In all cases, the registered provider will be given an opportunity to respond to the concerns and to any inspection reports that are subsequently produced.